Franz Schlegelberger: In the Nazi Party

 Among Schlegelberger's many works in this time was a bill for the introduction of a new national currency which was supposed to end the hyperinflation to which the Reichsmark was prone.
 After Franz Gürtner's death in 1941, Schlegelberger became provisional Reich Minister of Justice for the years 1941 and 1942, followed then by Otto Thierack.
 During his time in office the number of death sentences rose sharply.
 He authored the bills such as the so-called Poland Penal Law Provision (Polenstrafrechtsverordnung) under which Poles were executed for tearing down German posters.
 Schlegelberger's attitude towards his job may be best encapsulated in a letter to Reich Minister and Chief of the Reich Chancellery Hans Lammers:

 However, in a letter to Lammers dated 5 April 1942, Schlegelberger suggested some half-Jews be "spared" and given the choice between "evacuation" or sterilization:

 Upon his retirement from the position on 20 August 1942, Hitler gave Schlegelberger an endowment of RM 100,000; in 1944, Hitler allowed him to buy an estate with the money, something that only agricultural experts were entitled to under the rules in force at the time.
 This would later weigh against him at Nuremberg, for it showed that Hitler thought highly of Schlegelberger.

 After the war

 At the Nuremberg Judges' Trial Schlegelberger was one of the main accused.
 He was sentenced to life in prison for conspiracy to perpetrate war crimes and crimes against humanity.

 In the reasons given for the judgment, it says:

 At the end of the 1945–1947 trials Schlegelberger was sentenced to life in 1947, although in 1950 the 74-year-old Schlegelberger was released owing to incapacity.
 For years afterward, he drew a monthly pension of DM 2,894 (for comparison, the average monthly income in Germany at that time was DM 535).
 Schlegelberger then lived in Flensburg until his death on 14 December 1970.

+In popular culture

+While a relatively obscure character in the regime, Schlegelberger – and particularly his role in the establishment of the Nazi order – is widely considered the inspiration for the character Ernst Janning, prime defendant in the 1961 movie Judgment at Nuremberg, played by Burt Lancaster.